TrudAX/denistrunin-blog/src/posts/d365fo-buildrelease/index.md

    </packages>
    ```

-   Obtain the version number from the package files.
+   Obtain the version number from the package files(there should be 2 different versions, 2 for Applications and 2 for Platform).

    ![Version number](VersionNumber.png)